Why India Has Twin Personality!

 Other than the tribals and the SC communities, there are many other backward caste (OBC) communities (25 – 35% of the population) that has also remained rather disconnected from the mainstream processes of development and progress.
 Although never as severely discriminated as the SCs, they can be easily counted among the poor.
 Taken together these three sections make up well over 50% of country’s population (over 600 million).

-In early 1990s, the process of economic reforms and liberalization of economic policies was started.
+In early 1990s, Indian economy switched gear from socialistic idealism to free market capitalism.
 Consequently, in the first decade of the new millennium, India’s GDP grew impressively at 6 – 9% per annum.
-When the Western economies took severe downturn in 2008-09, India and China continued to grow on the strength of their large domestic markets.
+Even the 2008-09 global economic down turn did not have much impact on Indian economic growth.
 Looking at this impressive growth, many economists started seeing India as an emerging economic superpower and expect it to play a major role in the global economy in the 21st century.

-Why Economic Growth did not Convert into Development?
+Why Economic Growth Is Not Converting Into Development?

 This is the question Nobel prize winner economists Amartya Sen and his coauthor Jean Drèze tried to answer in their recent book on the Indian economy, An Uncertain Glory.
-The moot question is: why the stupendous economic growth of the past decade did little to reduce the widespread poverty in the country?
+The moot question is: why the robust economic growth not reducing the widespread poverty in the country?

 As Sen and Drèze point out, despite the rapid economic growth, India has fallen behind its neighbors on the social indicators, except perhaps Pakistan.
 For instance, in 1990 the life expectancy was the same in India and in Bangladesh but today it is four years higher in Bangladesh (69 years) than India (65 years).
 Similarly, child mortality in 1990 was about 20 per cent higher in Bangladesh than India, but in 2011 it is 25 percent lower than India.

-About one third population does not have electricity, compared to 1 percent in China and half of Indian homes remain without toilets.
-Each year more children (1.7 million under the age of five) die in India from easily preventable diseases like diarrhea than anywhere else in the world.
+About one third population does not have electricity, compared to 1 percent in China.
+Half of Indian homes still remain without toilets, despite thrust by new PM Modi.
+Each year more under-five children (1.7 million) die in India from easily preventable diseases like diarrhea than anywhere else in the world.
 Of those who do survive, 48 per cent are stunted due to lack of nutrients.
-Child malnutrition in India is higher than in Eritrea.

 Immunization of young children is the most basic health measure that a government can provide, but in India only 43.5 per cent of children are completely immunized, compared to 73.1 per cent in Bangladesh.
 In sub-Saharan Africa, only eight out of 25 countries have immunization figures as bad as India’s.